Growing Tomatillos: Enjoy Salsa Verde All Summer Long

 Both species of tomatillo prefer a neutral pH range between 5.8-7, but seem to do best in the 6.5-7 pH range.

-It’s important to use 2-3 inches of mulch around your tomatillo plant.
+It’s important to use 2-3 inches of organic mulch around your plant.
 This will ensure that the soil beneath the mulch stays moist even during hotter weather.

 You won’t need anything fancy while growing tomatillos.
 A general all-purpose balanced fertilizer is just fine by these easy-growing plants.
 If you start with rich soil, you may not need to fertilize at all until late in the growing season.